TacoBadger/nonprofits-project-7/README.md

 # Analysis of the Netflix Top 10 Dataset in Kaggle.

 Worked with the dataset to find the Top titles on Netflix in US from 2020-04-01 to 2022-03-11.
 The dataset is a public dataset made available through Prasert Kanawattanachai on Kaggle.
+Please do take note that this document is for practice purposes only and it does not include any marketing of the titles involved.

 ## Authors
 - [@TacoBadger](https://github.com/TacoBadger)